scottrobertson/supercharge-feed/README.md

 # supercharge.info RSS feed

-A simple, unofficial app that pulls data from http://supercharge.info and formats it into an RSS feed.
+A simple, unofficial app that pulls data from <http://supercharge.info> and formats it into an RSS feed.

+This feed is used by a Zapier bot to automatically post to Twitter.

 - [RSS Feed](https://superchargers.scottrobertson.me/changes.rss)
 - [Country RSS Feed](https://superchargers.scottrobertson.me/changes.rss?country=United%20Kingdom)